Dimi123456789/WorldEditPrivate/SE202425/Milestone2/DesignPatterns/JoaoNascimento/DesignPatterns.md

 Location on code base: WorldEditPrivate\worldedit-core\src\main\java\com\sk89q\util\eventbus

-Discussion of the rationale for identifying:
+Discussion of the rationale for identifying: Implementing the Observer Pattern with MethodHandleEventHandler is crucial for a robust, decoupled, and efficient event system.
+It provides greater flexibility, scalability, and reliability, ensuring that different parts of the system can interact in a fluid and modular manner, even in large-scale projects.